 Aro Ling – Who Are We?

-The Aro Buddhist Tradition is a family lineage, which is part of the broader Nyingma Tradition – the oldest of the Tibetan Buddhist lines.
-Aro is principally concerned with transforming our experience of everyday being, rather than achieving an esoteric or spiritualised mode of existence.
+The Aro Buddhist Tradition is a family lineage, which is part of the broader Nyingma Tradition – the oldest of the schools of Tibetan Buddhism.
+The Aro gTér is principally concerned with transforming our experience of everyday being, rather than achieving an esoteric or spiritualised mode of existence.
 Our aim is to engender cheerful courage, perceptive consideration, sincere determination, natural gallantry, graciousness, creativity, and spaciousness.

 The tradition emphasises simplicity, clarity, and depth – both of practice and understanding.
 To wield the essential functions of Buddhism is our mode of practice.
 To grasp the essential principles of Buddhism is our mode of study.

-Aro Ling is a welcoming space, where you drop-in to one of our meditation sessions and chat with Aro practitioners and members – about meditation, the arts, or whatever enters your mind.
+Aro Ling is a welcoming space, where you can drop-in to one of our meditation sessions and chat with Aro gTér Lineage practitioners – about meditation, the arts, or whatever enters your mind.